mengxun1437/quick-template/README.md

-At last, you can use like `qt config git.name` to check your config Also you can find the `.quick-template` file in your system, and modify it to change the config
+At last, you can use like `qt config git.name` to check your config Also you can find the `.quick-template` file in your system, and modify it to change the config And you can also use `qt edit config` to change

 ## Usage